-Inventory of the Confederate States of America Collection, 1850-1876
+Guide to the Confederate States of America Collection, 1850-1876 and undated

 The Confederate States of America Collection was assembled from various sources and includes a variety of materials originating from administrative bodies within the Confederate States of America, including the Army, Executive Department, Congress, state governments and agencies, and the Navy.
 In addition to official records, the collection also includes some personal correspondence and miscellany.